nthieberger/language-data-node-tools/ontology.md

 ## Property: researchParticipant

-The participant acted as a research subject or responded to a questionnaire, the results of which study form the basis of the resource.
+The research participant acted as a research subject or responded to a questionnaire, the results of which study form the basis of the resource.

 ### Values expected to be one of these types: